jmmoore/jmmoore.github.io/_posts/2020-11-17-More-November-Capsule-Reviews.md

 *Blood Meridian* is not a pleasurable read, really.
 Similar to *The Black Company*, it's dense with violence and uncomfortable scenery.
 A dark satire of the western novel, it follows an unnamed protagonist from birth to death, running away from his father at fourteen and taking up with a "militia" tasked with clearing out Indian presence in what is now South Texas and Northern Mexico.

 The militia is loosely based on a real group of men who committed real atrocities against Mexicans and Native Americans alike.
-The book is compelling primarily for true villain, a hairless albino oracle named Judge Holden.
+The book is compelling primarily for its true villain, a hairless albino oracle named Judge Holden.
 Holden is a polyglot among illiterate men, preaching to them about his higher purpose, which is never made fully clear.
 He's brilliant and charismatic and seemingly unkillable.

 Holden is a compelling character, but the rest of the book is...kind of boring.
 I love McCarthy's use of language; his turns of phrase are unlike any other.
 I think that his frank depictions of terrible violence reinforce the theme of the pointlessness of that violence, but it did not make for a remarkable plot.
 I'm glad that I've read *Blood Meridian* but am happy to have finished it.